Everybody’s nostalgic for an era they didn’t live in.

 Problem:

-As the production publicist, create a campaign to promote Pillow Talk, a play presented by the Stratford Players at James Madison University, to increase ticket sales and generate word-of-mouth excitement for a Studio Theatre show.
+As the Production Publicist, develop and execute a comprehensive marketing campaign to promote Pillow Talk, a play presented by the Stratford Players at James Madison University, to increase ticket sales and generate strong word-of-mouth engagement for the Studio Theatre production.

 Objective: